Brock-P/My-reflective-portfolio/README.md

 week 12

 What have I learnt this week?
+What I learnt this week was the need to get things done early.
+Due to this week not having notes because it is the same week as the due date.
+I realise that getting it done early would prevent me from being awake at 1:24am the day of submission.
+Because this could not be written early and I have forgotten to write this week, organising myself and finishing would prevent me from stressing and being awake at such a late hour.

 What do I 'now know' that I did not before?
+What I now know that being awake so late and work on assignments can have a detrilmental affect on my work.
+From various spelling errors I have picked up on and a decline in quality I now know the impact sleep deprevation can have.
+This can be very dangerous to my school career as it can not be kept up and could utilimately damage my schooling career.

 What insights have I gained?
+An insight that I have gained is the fact that sleep is very important especially for school work.
+As I ramble about sleep (maybe because I am tired) I realise how important it is to be healthy and well rested for all aspects of my life.
+Without staying healthy and being able to function at a good level I have gained a deeper understanding on my health and a whole and how it can affect all aspects of my life.

 What are (my/the) perceived strengths and weaknesses that I have observed?
+A strength that I have observered this week is my work ethic.
+Althought I can get distracted once I am working I can manage to put my head down and complete the work that is needed.
+However, a weakness that I have observed is that I keep putting off my work and not be able to get to a point that I can really use my work ethic.

 What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+A challenge that I encountered this week was the stress of all my subject assingments.
+As is to be expected all assignments end around on the same time needing me to be able to organise and finish them all with time left.
+However, as a result of other aspects of my life and thinking I had more time stress became an issue as I started to run out of time.
+This definetly affected my work for the worse.
+However, this was handled to varying degrees as I completed them with time to spare but had to detriment my health by staying awake at late hours.

 What would I do better next time and with what anticipated results?
+What I would do better next time would be to organise early and schedule things better.
+This would have a result of me being comfortable with my progress on assignments and me having a healthier lifestyle due to better sleeping and eating patterns.

 What theory proved to be useful and why?
 What have I learnt from this?
+What proved to be useful this week was the final workshop.
+I am grateful for my administrators as they have been very helpful in my first subject at university.
+In our final workshop we went over everything in our semester this year which helped me edit and finalise this reflection.
+What I have learned is that my professors are here to help me in my studies.